XRPLWin/UNLReportReader/README.md

 ```

 ## Ranges
 When fetching ledger index report data, each ledger index % 256 is flag ledger. **At flag ledger UNLReport is still not applied**, UNLReport is applied from next ledger (next 256 ledgers including last flag ledger).
-See table below to understand ranges when queriying specific ledger index.
+See table below to understand ranges when querying specific ledger index.

 | Viewing ledger_index | Applied from | Applied to |
 |-|-|-|